 The United Kingdom (UK) is an important economic and political partner of Switzerland.
 Relations between the two countries are also close in the financial sector.
 The two countries hold regular financial dialogues which serve to establish and maintain privileged contacts with the authorities involved in financial matters.

 On 23 June 2016, the UK electorate voted in favour of leaving the European Union (EU).
 This decision came into force on 31 January 2020 on the basis of the withdrawal agreement negotiated between the EU and the UK.
-The transition period set out in the withdrawal agreement expires on 31 December 2020.
-Thereafter, the UK will cease to be part of the EU internal market and the customs union, and will no longer be bound by EU law.
+The transition period set out in the withdrawal agreement expired on 31 December 2020.
+As of 1 January 2021, the UK is no longer part of the EU internal market and the customs union, and is no longer bound by EU law.

 The Swiss and UK financial market supervisory authorities were involved in the work on the "Mind the gap" strategy and, for their part, took the necessary steps to ensure the existing reciprocal rights and obligations at supervisory authority level (e.g. by adapting supervision-related cooperation agreements).